 If there's going to be a hearing, it is customarily held in front of the judge.
 However, at least one state, Massachusetts, requires the hearing on the medical malpractice offer of proof to be held in front of a tribunal consisting of the judge, a licensed physician who specializes in the same area of medicine as the defendant, and a licensed attorney.
 The three members of the tribunal will then jointly issue a decision after the hearing accepting or rejecting the plaintiff's offer of proof.

 If the Certificate of Merit or offer of proof is rejected, the plaintiff's remedy varies from state to state.
 In some states, that is the end of the case, and, in order to try to go any further with the case, the plaintiff must amend the Certificate of Merit or appeal.

 In other states, the plaintiff can still proceed with the medical malpractice lawsuit, but must post a bond to cover the defendant's court costs.

-One implication of living in a state with a certificate of merit requirement is that a patient must be particularly cognizant of bringing a timely claim.
+One consequence of living in a state with a certificate of merit requirement is that patients must be particularly aware of bringing a timely medical malpractice claim.
 Every state has a statute of limitations that sets the deadline for filing a medical malpractice lawsuit.
-Failure to file the lawsuit by the applicable deadline means the right to sue will be lost forever.
-So it's crucial to obtain the certificate with ample time before the expiration of the statute of limitations.
-Depending on the doctor and the laws of the state, obtaining a certificate of merit can take several months.
+Failure to file the lawsuit by the applicable deadline means the right to sue will likely be lost forever.
+So it's crucial to obtain the Certificate of Merit before the statute of limitations expires.
+Depending on the doctor and the laws of the state, obtaining a Certificate of Merit can take several months.